robzr/sub2rbl/Readme.md

 	# And to watch it in action, for the first run, try:
 	sub2rbl -l 2 -f stdout

+**Monitoring**

+You can take a look at the packet counts (first column) to see how many connection attempts the sub2rbl sets have prevented.

+	root@gw:~# iptables -nvL input_wan_rule
+	Chain input_wan_rule (1 references)
+	 pkts bytes target     prot opt in     out     source               destination
+	    0     0 DROP       all  --  *      *       0.0.0.0/0            0.0.0.0/0            match-set sub2rbl-net src
+	  204 12572 DROP       all  --  *      *       0.0.0.0/0            0.0.0.0/0            match-set sub2rbl src
+	 3390  389K bearDropper  all  --  *      *       0.0.0.0/0            0.0.0.0/0

 **TBD**

 - package
 - ipv6